Chapter 11. Creating and managing thin provisioned volumes (thin volumes)

 --poolmetadataparameter in conjunction with the

 --thinpoolparameter to convert an existing logical volume to a thin pool volume’s metadata volume.

 The following example converts the existing logical volume lv1 in volume group vg001 to a thin pool volume and converts the existing logical volume lv2 in volume group vg001 to the metadata volume for that thin pool volume:

 # lvconvert --thinpool vg001/lv1 --poolmetadata vg001/lv2 Converted vg001/lv1 to thin pool.Note

 Converting a logical volume to a thin pool volume or a thin pool metadata volume destroys the content of the logical volume, as

 lvconvertdoes not preserve the content of the devices but instead overwrites the content.

 By default, the

-lvcreatecommand sets the size of the thin pool’s metadata logical volume according to the following formula:
+lvcreatecommand approximately sets the size of the thin pool metadata logical volume by using the following formula:

 Pool_LV_size / Pool_LV_chunk_size * 64